MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/drive-app-value-change-streams.md

 content_well_notification: AI-contribution
 ---

-# How to adapt to change streams in your digital transformation
+# Change streams in business-focused digital transformations to get comfortable with constant change

 This article explores the change streams that can affect the roadmap and scope of your planned activities.
 Planning for how to deal with these changes throughout the program is a key factor for success.